Hear candid conversations between people conquering cancer – patients, their family and friends, and doctors and researchers working to help us all.

 Treating patients from the LGBTQ+ community has made him aware of other challenges.

 “So, this mother came up to me and said, ‘I'm not seeing myself in the breast feeding literature’… because she had a mastectomy and had one working breast.
 But all the literature at our cancer center had women who didn't have breast cancer breast feeding.
 The same thing was said to me recently by a lesbian patient of mine, which was, why is it in all of your breast cancer literature it's heterosexual couples?"

 Dr. Dizon shares other moments that inspire the way he interacts with patients and motivate his work for to make clinical trials more inclusive.

 “I think if we want to really, fully embrace equity, it's something we need to do as a specialty.”

 The purpose of this podcast is to educate and to inform.
 The podcast is provided on the understanding that it does not constitute medical or other professional advice or services.
 It is no substitute for professional care by a doctor or other qualified medical professional and is not intended for use in the diagnosis or treatment of individual conditions.
 Guests who speak in a podcast express their own opinions, experience, and conclusions.
 Neither Conquer Cancer, the ASCO Foundations, nor any of its affiliates endorses, supports, or opposes any treatment option or other matter discussed in a podcast.
 The mention of any product, service, organization, activity, or therapy on a podcast should not be construed as an endorsement.
-View disclosures for Brenda Brody and Don Dizon.
+View disclosures for Don Dizon.

 New host Dr. Don Dizon is sharing all the answers to questions about mental and sexual health after cancer treatment you may be too afraid to ask your own doctor.